When are puppies fully potty trained? A puppy's potty training timeline is somewhat similar to the potty training timeline of children.

 Harsh potty training methods may lead to puppies who fear their owners and because of this fear, things may progress much more slower in the potty training department.
 The reason for this is the fact that puppies will quickly learn to fear going potty in front of their owners for fear of being punished.

-This means, they will sneak under the couch or bed to quickly do their business, when instead it's important for them to show signs they have to go potty so that the owners can quickly take them out and praise and reward them for successfully eliminating outside.
+This means, that puppies will hide to potty by sneaking under the couch or bed to quickly do their business, when instead it's important for them to show signs they have to go potty so that the owners can quickly take them out and praise and reward them for successfully eliminating outside.